What is TMJ?

 Anti-wrinkle injections are made from a natural, purified protein in sterile laboratory conditions.
 Anti-wrinkle injections are strategically injected into specific wrinkle-causing muscles, creating an improved appearance.
 Anti-wrinkle injections relax the underlying muscles thereby smoothing overlying skin and causing lines and wrinkles to soften and prevents them from deepening and new lines developing in the treated area.

 In addition to reducing wrinkles, another great benefit of injectable muscle relaxant treatments is the lift that they give to your face; taking away the appearance of tiredness and creating a more youthful, refreshed you.
-Headaches caused by muscle tension is relieved from these injections .
-Teeth clenching and grinding is also eliminated.
-Reducing the incident of broken crowns and fillings from bruxism and clenching.
+Headaches caused by muscle tension are relieved from these injections.
+Teeth clenching and grinding are also eliminated.
+Reducing the incidence of broken crowns and fillings from bruxism and clenching.

 *